Neural Weight Compression for Language Models: Implementation Details

 \subsection{Network design and training}

-Details regarding the architecture and training of our compression network are provided in \Cref{tab:hyperparameters}.
-We employ an auxiliary loss to update the quantile parameters of the entropy model, which is trained separately from the main rate-distortion objective.
+\paragraph{Hyperparameter.} Details regarding the architecture and training of our compression network are provided in \Cref{tab:hyperparameters}.
+We employ an auxiliary loss to update the quantile parameters of the entropy model, which is trained separately from the main rate-distortion objective. {\paragraph{Training cost.} We train the codec with the following compute resources and data: \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item Compute cost: The codec is trained for 60 epochs, requiring 11.45 hours on a single NVIDIA A6000 Ada GPU. \item Dataset: The codec training does not require any external datasets or text corpora, utilizing only the model weights.
+For computational efficiency during random sampling, we aggregated 64 weight chunks into a single training sample.
+Consequently, for LLaMA-3-8B, the training set consists of approximately 6.8 million examples, with a validation set of 1,000 samples. \end{itemize}